Is there a waitlist to adopt a puppy?

 Can I get a puppy shipped to me?

 We do not ship our puppies as it poses too much of a risk to the well-being of the dog.
-We have placed pups in New Brunswick, Newfoundland, Quebec, Ottawa, Northern Ontario and Arizona, and we have also imported from the USA, The Netherlands, Poland and Cuba and puppies have traveled accompanied in the plane’s cabin.
+We have placed pups in New Brunswick, Newfoundland, Quebec, Ottawa, Northern Ontario, Alberta, Florida and Arizona.
+We have also imported from the USA, The Netherlands, Poland and Cuba and puppies have all traveled accompanied in the plane’s cabin.